frostbyte-ninja/cortex-shell/README.md

 # Integration for "fish" shell successfully installed.
 Restart your terminal to apply changes.
 ```

-This will add a few lines to your `~/.config/fish/config.fish`, `.bashrc`, or `.zshrc` file.
+This will add a few lines to your `~/.config/fish/config.fish`, `.bashrc`, `.zshrc`, or `Microsoft.PowerShell_profile` file.
 After that, you can use `ctrl+l` to invoke CortexShell.
 When you do that, it will replace your current input line buffer with the suggested command.
 You can then edit it and press `Enter` to execute.

 ## Generating Code